Our top pick for

 However Bank of Montreal's short interest can also be evaluated against the total number of Bank of Montreal shares, or, against the total number of tradable Bank of Montreal shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Bank of Montreal's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Bank of Montreal shares in existence, roughly 10 shares are currently held short) or 0% of the tradable shares (for every 100,000 tradable Bank of Montreal shares, roughly 0 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Bank of Montreal.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Bank of Montreal.

 Find out more about how you can short Bank of Montreal stock.